*Please describe any special skills, training, or experience that you have that would qualify you

 for a specific type of work.
 For example, computer skills, computer programs, communication skills, etc.

 For current GSC students, at least one reference should be from an on-campus contact, such as an advisor, professor, coach, or supervisor.
 For new GSC students, references may include high school teachers, coaches, club advisors, and other adults who can attest to your character and work ethic.

 If students are eligible for and accept the federal workstudy award offered as part of a financial aid package and are interested in finding a job on campus, they must still fill out an application for on-campus employment during the open application period.
 The college also has some positions that are non-need based, called workship.
 A FAFSA form is not required for these positions.

 Because of the limited amount of workstudy and workship positions available, there is no guarantee that you will get a job.
 However, your chances of finding one will increase greatly if you understand and follow the procedures outlined here.

-The open application period for the Fall 2015 semester begins July 15th and closes on August 31st.
+The open application period for the Summer semester begins April 1st and closes on May 15th.
 Enrolled students have this timeframe to review the On-Campus Job Announcements and then submit their application online.
 Applications are reviewed by supervisors, who interview applicants who meet their criteria and then hire the best candidates.